rsu-client/rsu-client/README.md

-rsu-client (bleeding-edge branch)
+rsu-client
 ==========

-This is the bleeding-edge/unstable branch of the RuneScape Linux/Unix Client project,
+A git repository for the RuneScape Linux/Unix Client Project
-It is not recommended to use this client for anything but testing purposes.